dedalus-enterprise-architect/openshift-okd-data-gatherer/README.md

 * include_kinds – only collect what you need (include `Node` for node sizing)
 * ignore_system_namespaces – auto‑skip common system namespaces
 * exclude_namespaces – add exact names or wildcards like `sandbox-*`
-* parallelism – adjust concurrency (API friendly default 4)
+* parallelism – adjust concurrency (API friendly default `4`)
 * write_manifest_files – set to false if you only want the DB + reports

 Supported kinds (may safely subset): Deployment, StatefulSet, DaemonSet, Job, CronJob, DeploymentConfig, BuildConfig, Node.

-See `example-config.yaml` for a concrete template covering kubeconfig and token-based authentication patterns; adapt it rather than copying snippets from this document.
+See `config/example-config.yaml` for a concrete template covering kubeconfig and token-based authentication patterns; adapt it rather than copying snippets from this document.

-Key fields:
-* include_kinds – only collect what you need (include `Node` for node sizing)
-* ignore_system_namespaces – auto‑skip common system namespaces
-* exclude_namespaces – add exact names or wildcards like `sandbox-*`
-* parallelism – adjust concurrency (API friendly default 4)
-* write_manifest_files – set to false if you only want the DB + reports

-Supported kinds (may safely subset): Deployment, StatefulSet, DaemonSet, Job, CronJob, DeploymentConfig, BuildConfig, Node.

 ---
 ## 5. RBAC (One-Time Cluster Prep)